aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 }
 ```

-Assuming the method executes successfully, the handler will send a response to the custom resource with a payload that
-looks something like the following:
+For the example above the following response payload will be sent.

 ```json
 {